att-innovate/firework/README.md

 The field number is **4** and wire type is **2** (length-delimited) giving us a vaint encoded key of `22`.

-The size of the embedded message is **12 bytes** giving us a varint encoded length of `0c`, but this isn't so obvoius.
+The size of this embedded message is 12 bytes which gives us a varint encoded length of `0c`, but this isn't so obvoius.
 Jumping into the `PhoneNumber` message, as usual we encode its first field:

 ```
 required string number = 1;
 ```

 The field number is **1** and wire type is **2** giving us a varint encoded key of `0a`.
-The phone number `4155551988` has **10** characters giving us a varint encoded length of `0a`, and this is followed by the UTF-8 encoded characters: `34 31 35 35 35 35 31 39 38 38` (don't confuse the phone number for a number, remember it's a string).
-But wait a minute... encoding the first field already gives us **12 bytes** which I claimed was the size of the entire embedded `PhoneNumber` message.
-What about the second field:
+The phone number `4155551988` has 10 characters giving us a varint encoded length of `0a`, and this is followed by the UTF-8 encoded characters `34 31 35 35 35 35 31 39 38 38` (don't confuse the phone number for a number, remember it's a string).
+But wait a minute... encoding the first field already gives us 12 bytes which I claimed was the size of the entire embedded `PhoneNumber` message.
+What about its second field:

 ```
 optional PhoneType type = 2 [default = HOME];
 ```

-Since this field is marked as `optional` and has been assigned a default value of `HOME`, it means that a serialized `PhoneNumber` message missing this field is assumed to have a `PhoneType` value of `HOME`.
-In other words, we don't have to encode this field for a parser to be able to reconstruct this serialized message's corresponding C++ object, even if we explicitly marked its type as `HOME`.
-This field would have to be included if `type` was assigned anything but the default value (i.e., `MOBILE` or `WORK`).
+Since this field is marked as `optional` and has `HOME` specified as the default value of `type`, it means that a serialized `PhoneNumber` message missing this field is assumed to have a `PhoneType` value of `HOME`.
+In other words, we don't have to include this field and a parser would still be able to reconstruct this message's corresponding C++ object, even if `type` was explicitly set as `HOME`.
+This field would have to be included if `type` was assigned a value other than the default (i.e., `MOBILE` or `WORK`).

 With that said, we've finished serializing the embedded `PhoneNumber` message which means we've also finished serializing the embedded `Person` message which means we've also also finished serializing our `AddressBook` message!
-Congratulations!
-To summarize, the following are the bytes of our serialized `AddressBook` message:
+To summarize, the following bytes of data comprise the entire serialized `AddressBook` message:

 ```
 0a 2f 0a 0c 4b 65 76 69 6e 20 44 75 72 61 6e 74 10 23 1a 0f 6b 64 40 77 61 72 72 69 6f 72 73 2e 63 6f 6d 22 0c 0a 0a 34 31 35 35 35 35 31 39 38 38